chensivan/slowsearch_userstudy/README.md

     bower install

-then make sure MongoDB is running with
+then run MongoDB anywhere in your terminal

     mongod

-from your MongoDB directory, and then run the code with
+then run the code with

     node server

-You might see a message that says,

-    Error: Module did not self-register.]
-    js-bson: Failed to load c++ bson extension, using pure JS version

-Don't worry about this; the code will still work.

-<h3>Have fun!</h3>

-If you have any questions, feel free to leave a comment and I will try to help if I can!